opendocsg/slw-judgments-backfill/2003_SGHC_60/report.md

 Penang and concluded that there was a serious break in the chain of evidence relating to the identity of the exhibits.
 In doing so, the Supreme Court posed various questions as reflected in Ms Goh’s submission.
 It then cited the decision of the Federal Court in _Su Ah Ping v PP_ [1980] 1 MLJ 75 to state that the law is clear in that “it is unnecessary to call evidence to ensure there is no break in the chain of evidence”.
 However, it went on to say that where a doubt as to the identity of an exhibit arose, a failure to adduce evidence to provide the necessary link in the chain of evidence would be fatal to the prosecution case.

-57     In _Abdul Rashid v PP_ [1994] 1 SLR 119, Chief Justice Yong Pung How, delivering the judgment of the Court of Appeal said (at p 127 of the report) that the prosecution bore the burden of proving beyond reasonable doubt that the package seized by CNB officers from the first appellant’s car was the substance eventually analysed.
+57     In _Abdul Rashid v PP_ <span class="citation">[1994] 1 SLR 119</span>, Chief Justice Yong Pung How, delivering the judgment of the Court of Appeal said (at p 127 of the report) that the prosecution bore the burden of proving beyond reasonable doubt that the package seized by CNB officers from the first appellant’s car was the substance eventually analysed.
 He also said that where there was a break in the chain of possession and a doubt arose as to the identity of the exhibits, then the prosecution had not discharged its burden, citing _Su’s_ case and _Teoh_ ’s _case._

-58     However, in _Lai Kam Loy & Others v PP_ [1994] 1 SLR 787, Yong CJ elaborated (at p 796 of the report):
+58     However, in _Lai Kam Loy & Others v PP_ <span class="citation">[1994] 1 SLR 787</span>, Yong CJ elaborated (at p 796 of the report):

  Chain of possession